 Reception and Administration

 Volunteers are needed in the reception area at St Hilda’s East Community Centre and Sonali Gardens.
-You would provide a welcoming atmosphere for visitors, book appointments and undertake various administrative duties.
+You would provide a welcoming atmosphere for visitors, book appointments and undertake various administrative duties as well as help with our newsletter.

 Sonali Gardens Daycare Centre